Cognitive Neuroscience and Law

 Knowledge in the Service of Society

 This FOCUS cluster pursues themes associated with Duke's strategic goal of using knowledge in the service of society.
-Increasingly in American higher education, both public and private institutions are underscoring their commitment to civic engagement in their curricular and co-curricular offerings… read more and view courses » for the Knowledge in the Service of Society cluster.
+In American higher education, public and private institutions are underscoring their commitments to contemporary social issues and to community-engaged opportunities in their… read more and view courses » for the Knowledge in the Service of Society cluster.

 Medicine, Ethics, and Health Policy